 By signing below, the EMPLOYEE declares as follows:

-1. Employee has read this AGREEMENT and accepts employment with the Charter School on the terms specified herein.
+1. EMPLOYEE has read this AGREEMENT and accepts employment with the Charter School on the terms specified herein.

-2. All information Employee has provided to the Charter School related to Employee’s employment is true and accurate.
+2. All information EMPLOYEE has provided to the Charter School related to EMPLOYEE'S employment is true and accurate.

-3. This is the entire AGREEMENT between the Charter School and Employee regarding the terms and conditions of Employee’s employment.
+3. This is the entire AGREEMENT between the Charter School and EMPLOYEE regarding the terms and conditions of EMPLOYEE'S employment.
 This is a final and complete AGREEMENT and there are no other agreements, oral or written, express or implied, concerning the subject matter of this AGREEMENT.

 Employee Signature: Date: